|

 Oil pans and main seals are a few other areas, but valve cover gaskets appear much more common.
 Anyways, look for these leaks to primarily develop after 8+ years and 100,000+ miles.
 Gasket failures can occur sooner, but it’s usually an age/mileage issue rather than a flaw.

 Is the Subaru WRX STI EJ257 engine reliable?
 We’re inclined to say the engine offers below average reliability.
-It’s not so much that the 2.5L Subaru boxer engine is plagued by endless problems.
-However, there are a few pretty severe and costly issues that occur on the EJ257 more frequently than the average engine.
+It’s not so much that the engine is plagued by endless problems.
+But more-so that there are a few pretty severe and costly issues that occur more frequently than the average engine.

 A big part of this is likely the driving style, mods, and tuning on the average WRX STi.
 Many people buy these cars and mod them.
-Not everyone knows what they’re doing, and the EJ257 can be a bit sensitive.
+Not everyone knows what they’re doing, and these engines can be a bit sensitive.
 There are engines that can tolerate a lot of abuse, errors, poor tuning, etc. The Subaru EJ257 is not one of those, in our opinion.

 Similar Posts